rish-16/rish-16.github.io/_posts/2022-04-24-expressive-gnns.md

 ## Understanding Expressiveness

-__Expressiveness__ refers to the level at which a graph neural network can discriminate between two dissimiliar graphs.
+Expressiveness refers to the ability of a GNN to discriminate two graphs.
+The inability to learn structural information from graphs results in _over-smoothing_ – when two different nodes are assigned the same embedding representation in latent space, thereby being classified as the same.
+Therefore, structural awareness is important as it imbues inductive biases such as invariance to positions of nodes into the GNN, thereby allowing it to tell apart graphs.
 This brings us to the concept of _graph isomorphism_.

 ### Graph Isomorphism
 Formally, two graphs are isomorphic if there exists a bijection (1:1 mapping) between its edges.
 This means the connectivities of the graphs should be alike.
 Trivially, if they are different, the two graphs are non-isomorphic.